nicrodriguezval/vc/docs/md/docs/workshops/imaging/hardware/mosaic/hue-image-mosaic.md

 Both the hue and the grayscale computing are simple mathematical operations that also could be applied for every superpixel, so the only information apart of the mosaic of textures that is necessary to send to the fragment shader is the numbers of rows and columns of the textures image.
 This gives a very fast algorithm to paint the background image, having a linear increasing of operations depending of the number of textures used for painting the mosaic.

-However one of the disadvantages of using this methos would be to depending too much of the texture to draw accurate opaity an hue images, because the shader always assumes the corresponfing texture in the mosaic will be the most close to the superpixel color, and if the texture was made with poor hue / opacity range of images, the results will be far less than satisfying.
+However one of the disadvantages of using this method would be depending too much of the texture to draw accurate opacity an hue images, because the shader always assumes the corresponding texture in the mosaic will be the most close to the superpixel color, and if the texture was made with poor hue / opacity range of images, the results will be far less than satisfying.
 Another disadvantage would be a greater pre-processing time required to generate the mosaic.

 # Implementation

-In the right menu there is several useful indicators, like number of textured used, time ellapsed in seconds and fps and average fps through time.
+In the right menu there is several useful indicators, like number of textures used, time ellapsed in seconds and fps and average fps through time.
+The debug and luma buttons also may be controlled by the keyboard pressing the "d" and "g" keys respectively.
 Also, it counts with many different options given by the selectors:

 > :Tabs
 > > :Tab title=sketch